 Tackling Maths Anxiety

-In this community engagement project, we’re working with University of Exeter data science researcher Dr Federico Botta and his research team to understand Exeter residents’ views on urban liveability, to help inform his research direction.
+In this community engagement project, we worked with University of Exeter data science researcher Dr Federico Botta and his research team to understand Exeter residents’ views on urban liveability, to help inform his research direction.

-Until June 2025, we’re carrying out consultations through drop-in events and in-depth discussions with smaller community groups.
-Find out more below, with some photos from our recent event, along with additional reading/exploring around this topic, and the background to this research project.
+From January to June 2025, we carried out consultations through drop-in events and in-depth discussions with smaller community groups.
+Find out more below, with some photos from the events, along with additional reading/exploring around this topic, and the background to this research project.

 The public consultations

-Through in-depth consultations and drop-in sessions, we’ll be reaching out to communities in different areas of the city to explore 3 key themes:
+Through in-depth consultations and drop-in sessions, we reached out to communities in different areas of the city to explore 3 key themes:

 Not just public transport – how do people travel, and is it affordable?
 How does it relate to people’s income?